Rio 2: Plot

-While searching for the macaws, Linda and Tulio are eventually captured by the loggers.
-Meanwhile, Blu does his best to fit in with the flock, as his family are doing, but his continued reliance on human tools prevent him from connecting with anyone.
-Meanwhile, in another attempt to get closer to Blu, a disguised Nigel wins a talent show to become a performer for a Carnival show that Rafael, Pedro, Nico and Carla are hosting.
-When Blu tries to pick a Brazilian nut for Jewel, he accidentally tries to get it in the territory of the Spix macaw's enemies, the scarlet macaws, led by the hostile Felipe.
-Blu inadvertently causes war between the two tribes for food when he accidentally swats Felipe with a branch.
-The war turns out to be a football (soccer) match, but Blu accidentally costs the flock their territory when he scores on his team's own goal.
+While searching for the macaws, Linda and Túlio are captured by the loggers.
+Meanwhile, Blu does his best to fit in with the flock as his family is doing, but his continued reliance on the tools he brought prevents him from connecting with anyone.
+In another attempt to get closer to him, a disguised Nigel wins a talent show to become a performer for a Carnival show that Rafael, Pedro, Nico and Carla are hosting.
+When Blu tries to pick a Brazilian nut for Jewel, he accidentally puts it in the territory of the Spix macaw's enemies, the scarlet macaws, led by the hostile Felipe.
+Blu inadvertently causes a war for food between the two tribes when he accidentally swats Felipe with a branch.
+The war turns out to be a football match, but Blu accidentally costs the flock their territory when he accidentally scores on his team's own goal.

-After an argument with Jewel, Blu ultimately decides that he will leave Linda and his human roots behind him for the sake of his family, but when he witnesses the loggers’ destruction of the forest, he returns to the flock and rallies them, finally gaining Eduardo's trust.
-With Blu's knowledge of human technology and help from the scarlet macaws, the flock disable the loggers' machinery.
-During the fight, Eduardo flies into a tractor and gets knocked onto the ground.
-As the tractor attempts to kill him, Linda tackles the machine in another tractor and wins.
-As Eduardo is on the ground between the tractors, Tulio picks him up and lets him fly away.
-Big Boss tries blowing up the trees with dynamite instead, but Blu thwarts him.
-Big Boss tries to stop Blu, but Nigel intervenes, wanting Blu to himself, leaving Big Boss to encounter an anaconda.
-Nigel then attacks Blu in a final attempt to get revenge, but Gabi, while trying to help, accidentally knocks Nigel out with a porcupine's quill filled with her poison.
-However, Bia reveals that Gabi isn't a poison dart frog at all, but a species of tree frog, and an overjoyed Gabi lovingly smothers a dismayed Nigel and drags him away, while Charlie leaves.
-The anaconda is shown with a bloated belly, wearing Big Boss’s hat and spitting out his signature lollipop.
+Blu decides to leave Linda and his human roots behind him for his family's sake, but after witnessing the loggers' destruction of the forest, he returns and rallies the flock, reconciling with Jewel and Eduardo.
+With Blu's knowledge of human technology and help from the scarlet macaws, the flock, with the rest of the jungle animals, disable the loggers' machinery.
+In the chaos, Eduardo encounters a tractor but is rescued by Linda and Tulio.
+Big Boss tries blowing up the trees with dynamite, but Blu thwarts him.
+Nigel intervenes, leaving Big Boss to get eaten alive by an anaconda.
+Wanting Blu to himself, Nigel attacks Blu, but Gabi, while trying to help, accidentally knocks Nigel out with a porcupine's quill filled with her poison, but Bia reveals that Gabi is actually a tree frog.
+An overjoyed Gabi smothers Nigel with affection and drags him away, while Charlie leaves.

-With the flock now under Linda and Tulio's protection, Blu and Jewel decide to live in the Amazon with their kids, though still agreeing to visit Rio in the summer.
-Eduardo drops his anti-human stance by wearing a fanny pack of his own, and accepts Blu into the flock.
-Nigel and Gabi are sent to Rio for study, Nico and Pedro's Carnival show called Amazon Untamed goes on, and Luiz arrives at the Amazon for a visit.
+With the flock under Linda and Túlio's protection, Blu and Jewel decide to live in the Amazon with their kids, although they decide to spend their summers back in Rio.
+Eduardo drops his anti-human stance and proudly accepts Blu into the flock, and Nigel and Gabi are sent back to Rio for study.